oddbird/oddleventy/content/blog/2024/anchor-position-yearbook.md

 check out our [polyfill](https://github.com/oddbird/css-anchor-positioning).
 It supports enough of the anchor positioning spec to do most things.

-There are 2 ways to help us keep this work sustainable and centered on your needs as a developer!
+There are two ways to help us keep this work sustainable and centered on your needs as a developer!

 1. [Sponsor us](https://opencollective.com/oddbird-open-source).
 We display